DavidNash2024/Win32xx/samples/Titlebar/Readme.txt

 Features demonstrated in this example
 =====================================
-* Handling the WM_NCCALCSIZE message to adjust the non-client area size.
+* Handles the WM_NCCALCSIZE message to adjust the non-client area size.
-* Handling the WM_NCHITTEST message for hit testing on our custom title bar.
+* Handles the WM_NCHITTEST message for hit testing on our custom title bar.
-* Using ::OpenThemeData to access the windows's theme data.
+* Uses ::OpenThemeData to access the windows's theme data.
-* Using ::GetDpiForWindow to retrieve the DPI for the window.
+* Uses ::GetDpiForWindow to retrieve the DPI for the window.
-* Using ::DrawThemeTextEx to draw the tile bar caption.
+* Uses ::DrawThemeTextEx to draw the tile bar caption.
-* Drawing a custom title bar with minimize, maximize and close buttons.
+* Draws a custom title bar with minimize, maximize and close buttons.
-* Drawing an icon on the title bar.
+* Draws an icon on the title bar.
-* Displaying a system menu when the icon on the title bar is clicked.
+* Displays a system menu when the icon on the title bar is clicked.
-* Positioning a child view window over the view area of the window.
+* Positions a child view window over the view area of the window.
-* Using double buffer when drawing the contents of the view window.
+* Uses double buffer when drawing the contents of the view window.
+* Positions a CMenuBar window on the title bar to display the window menu.
+* Uses custom draw to provide the background color for the CMenuBar window.
+* Displays the 'About' dialog when F1 is pressed, or from the menu.